MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/solution-builder-extension.md

 ## About the extension

-The Solution Builder Extension (referred to as SBE in the Azure CLI) allows you to apply updates to your Azure Local, version 23H2 system from your hardware vendor.
+The Solution Builder Extension (referred to as SBE in the Azure CLI) allows you to apply updates from your hardware vendor to your Azure Local, version 23H2 system.
 In addition to Microsoft Azure Local solution updates, many hardware vendors release regular updates for your Azure Local hardware.
 These updates may include driver and firmware updates, hardware monitoring enhancements, and diagnostic tools.
 Additionally, you can receive updates related to supplemental policies for Windows Defender Application Control (WDAC) and validation logic integrated into Azure Local pre-update health checks.

 Starting with Azure Local, version 23H2, these types of updates are packaged into **Solution Builder Extension** or **Solution Builder Extension packages**.